tanandy/galaxie-clans/README.md

 Originaly written for managing a Home Network with external services.
 The project has shifted to managing digital survival of clanic entities.

-Galaxie is a true mix of the two world, by luck author Tuux and Mo have made the necessary to have no compromise.
+Galaxie is a true mix of the two world, by luck author Tuuux and Mo have made the necessary to have no compromise.

 Bear in mind folks: Tech purity is cancer of mind.